weibaozi/WinConnect/README.md

 ### Bugs Fixed

-1. **Program Freeze While Creating Multiple Socket**: We have addressed a bug that caused the WinConnect PC program to freeze when attempting to create multiple receiving sockets.
+1. **Program Freeze While Creating Multiple Socket**: a bug that caused the WinConnect PC program to freeze when attempting to create multiple receiving sockets.

 ### New Files Added